Detailed Guide forDriver/Sales Workers in San Diego County

 Some Driver/Sales Workers belong to the International Brotherhood of Teamsters.

 The job of Driver/Sales Worker may appeal to those who enjoy activities that involve practical, hands-on problems and solutions.
 This occupation may also appeal to those who like to market and sell merchandise.

 Driver/Sales occupations involve work activities that include customer service, product promotion, and keeping track of delivery orders and receipts.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Driver/Sales Workers in California is $27,475 annually, or $13.21 hourly.
-The median wage for Driver/Sales Workers in San Diego County is $28,331 annually, or $13.62 hourly.
+The median wage in 2016 for Driver/Sales Workers in California was $27,475 annually, or $13.21 hourly.
+The median wage for Driver/Sales Workers in San Diego County was $28,331 annually, or $13.62 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Some employers of Driver/Sales Workers provide sick and vacation leave.

 Companies tend to hire more Drivers when the economy is strong and their services are in high demand.
 When the economy slows, employers hire fewer Drivers or may lay off some Drivers.
 Independent owner-operators are more prone to suffer due to slowdowns.
 Driver/Sales Workers who sell and deliver goods least likely to be affected by economic ups and downs, such as bread, milk, or meat, tend to fare better than others.